-Send product along with the contact sheet you download below and a check for $31 (or other appropriate amount) or send Paypal.
+Send the product along with the contact sheet you download below and a check for $31 per sample (or other appropriate amount) or send Paypal.
 US Mail, UPS or FedEx are all fine, however, in the winter its best to time things such that the product doesn’t freeze.

 The procedure will follow the guidelines of the US Food & Drug Administration (FDA) for microbiological methods for cosmetics.
 You can read them here.
 Testing takes 10 days to 2 weeks.

 The FDA does not require any microbiology testing but it is a responsible thing to do to protect your formula and your customer.
 The FDA does say that a cosmetic should not be adulterated which is interpreted as meaning it should not contain harmful bacteria or fungus.